bob-friedman/ai-game-learning-rl/README.md

 ![Grid Combat Screenshot 1](docs/images/screenshot_1_gridcombat.png)

-#### Standalone Version

-A file named `gridcombat_alternate.html` is located in the `grid-combat` directory and minified for performance.
-This standalone version is designed for single player use and includes the same AI improvements and visual indicators as the refactored main version.

 ## Installation

 To run the games locally, clone this repository and serve the directory chess/ or boxes/ via a web server.
 This step will make the games available to a web browser.
 A local web server may be used: `python3 -m http.server`, which defaults to port 8000.